apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 #### 2: "Provoke an error that is not very gracefully handled."
 * no pre-solved challenge necessary

 Many ways to solve this.
 Just search for `' something`.

-This should return something like "No results found.", but it doesn't.
+> This should be properly error-handled showing something like "No results found.", but it doesn't.

 #### 3: "XSS Tier 1: Perform a reflected XSS attack."
 * no pre-solved challenge necessary

-Just put the given string in the search field to reflect the alert: `<script>alert("XSS1")</script>` to solve the challenge.
+Just put the given string in the search field to reflect the alert `<script>alert("XSS1")</script>` to solve the challenge.

 #### 4: "Get rid of all 5-star customer feedback."
 * solve challenge 8 first

-Manually delete all 5 star customer-feedback from the /administrator page (1 total).
+Manually delete all 5 star customer-feedback from the `/administration` page (1 total).

 #### 5: "Access a confidential document."
 * no pre-solved challenge necessary